isomerpages/moe-marsilingsec/_our-curriculum/CCA Physical Sports/Floorball (Girls).md

 ---
 **Teachers-in-charge**
 Mr Er Siong Chye (OIC)
-Mdm Rajakumari
+Mr Kelvin Chen <br>
+Ms Sylvia Ho<br>
-Mr James Foo
+Mr James Foo<br>

 **Objectives**

 1. Learn and develop competencies in the game of Floorball
 2. Develop and encourage good sportsmanship among all members
-3. Provide opportunities for students to progressively develop CCA-specific knowledge, skills, values and  attitudes through sustained participation
+3. Provide opportunities for students to progressively develop CCA-specific knowledge, skills, values and&nbsp; attitudes through sustained participation
 4. Provide platform for students to learn core values, social and emotional competencies and the emerging 21st Century Competencies

 **Training days and time**